Facebook in China

 1. Where are you going to be accessing the Internet from?

 If you’re at work or school you might not be able to install stuff on the computer.
 Maybe you’re a student and want to kill some time on your Facebook account.
 Maybe you’re at work your boss is gone for a while – time to play a game of chess or check your friends FB status.
 You might not have the time to spend searching for proxy ports or install some sort of software that you’ll just have to uninstall in 15 minutes because it’s not your computer anyway.

 Are you going to unblock Facebook in China from an iPhone, iPad or Android Phone?
-There’s really not much in the way of software ever since PPTP and L2TP VPN protocols were blocked a few months back.
+There’s really not much in the way of software ever since PPTP and L2TP VPN have lots of trouble in China.

 Securitales is cool because it’s cheap and fast.
 It also gets you access to just about every site you need to unblock.
 With the exception of sites that require an IP address from a specific country (ie Hulu or Netflix), you can unblock pretty much anything else.
 Facebook, Youtube, Twitter, banned Wikipedia pages, and Gmail on those days when you just can’t connect.

 Virtual private networks are great, and here’s why.

 They’re more secure than proxies because they secure your ENTIRE computer.
 Applications, games, browsers, and all other software that uses an Internet connection will be done through the VPN connection.
 You’ll have your IP exchanged for something outside of China (probably US or UK) without even thinking about it.
 Unlike a web based proxy which needs you to enter the site’s URL into a secure browser, using VPN means that you can connect to it and forget about it running in the background.

 2. How much are you willing to spend on a solution?